OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log0_setting-up.markdown

 Right now you're not doing much, but you're doing it.
 The library you have imported was made to allow you to quickly draw a triangle, and only that.
 The first aim of the workshop will be to get rid of the library steps by steps.
 First we'll get a description of those steps, then we'll code them one by one, granting us more expressiveness along the way.

 So, right now, let's just call the top level function defined in our library: `func_doAll('my_canvas')` which ... does it all.
 The code below does just that.
-Just write that in the `init` function, and you should see a little triangle appear in the output frame.
+Just write that in the `setup` function, and you should see a little triangle appear in the output frame.
 As an added bonus, this is a confirmation that WebGL is working on your web browser.
 Give your self a tap on the back, a bit more reading, and we're settled for the real stuff.

 ## CPU / GPU
 CPU stands for Central Processing Unit, the default stuff that thinks when you give an order, a task, execute some code...
 GPU stands for Graphical Processing Unit, the twin of the CPU, mostly used for rendering graphics (but not only.
 Curious he?).
 Each processing units behave in a different way, our job here will be to learn the specificities of the GPU.